MrTig-afk/Drug-Induced-Autoimmunity-using-RDKit-Descriptors/README.md

 These resampling strategies demonstrated strong generalisation, yielding average F1-scores of 0.80 and 0.81, respectively.
 The final KNN model (k=3) selected via cross-validation achieved a training accuracy of 93% and AUC of 0.99.
 While KNN (k=5) gave the best recall on the test set (0.70), the cross-validated KNN model was retained for its superior robustness to unseen data.

----

-📂 FILES SUBMITTED

-- Assignment2.ipynb – Main notebook with preprocessing, modelling, and evaluation.
-- report.pdf – 12-page final report with discussion, figures, and validation details.
-- README.txt – Project summary and reproducibility instructions.

----

 📄 HOW TO RUN

 Recommended: In Google Colab
-1. Upload `Assignment2.ipynb` to Google Colab.
+1. Upload `model.ipynb` to Google Colab.
 2. Mount your Google Drive:
    from google.colab import drive
    drive.mount('/content/drive')